Tune In: TV One’s ‘Bad Dad Rehab: The Next Session’ Starring Lamman Rucker & Big Daddy Kane Premieres On Father’s Day

 “The film is a fun, entertaining and authentic way to address the struggles and varied realities of fatherhood” said Jason Ryan, Executive in Charge of Production for TV One.
 “I’m excited to help bring this important story to our audience as we celebrate the men who shaped us this Father’s Day.”

 Per a press release, “Bad Dad Rehab: The Next Session” follows the new class of Bad Dads hailing from Jersey City, New Jersey who must confront their personal demons in order to get their act together and become better dads.
 Hosea (Mendez) is more concerned about being his rebellious son’s best friend than disciplining him.
-Marshall (Eme-Akwari) works pyramid schemes in his mancave instead of helping his frustrated wife and son.
+Marshall (Eme-Akwari) works pyramid schemes in his man cave instead of helping his frustrated wife and son.
 Chaucey (Kimble) holds a grudge against his ex-girlfriend oblivious that it’s hurting their young daughter.
 Owen (Hardy) spent thirty years denying his daughter from an affair but now wants to make amends before her impending wedding.

 “Being a dad is a layered, yet rich experience.
 It was awesome to be part of a film that captures the reality of fatherhood which is not easy, but very gratifying” said Big Daddy Kane about the film.